Minn. Sen. Holmstrom to Newsmax: Walz 'Projecting' Onto Trump as Tensions Grow

-Minnesota Gov. Tim Walz, who is facing growing backlash over his rhetoric on federal immigration enforcement, is "projecting" blame onto President Donald Trump, Minnesota Republican state Sen. Michael Holmstrom said on Newsmax Tuesday.
+Minnesota Gov. Tim Walz, who is facing growing backlash over his rhetoric on federal immigration enforcement, is "projecting" blame onto President Donald Trump, Minnesota Republican state Sen. Michael Holmstrom told Newsmax on Tuesday.

 Holmstrom's comments to Newsmax's "Newsline" followed Walz's comparison of people hiding from immigration enforcement to Anne Frank hiding from the Nazis, a remark that drew widespread criticism.